Dallas, TX, Dental Hygiene Schools

 Texas Woman's University

 At Texas Woman's University, students train through classroom courses, lab work and clinical experiences.
-The admission process is competitive, and students must complete a pre-dental hygiene program.
+The admission process is competitive, and students must complete a pre-dental hygiene foundational courses prior to admission.

 Bachelor of Science in Dental Hygiene